SysKitTeam/docs-point/installation-and-configuration/deploy-to-azure/permission-requirements.md

 * **Azure SQL administrator**
 * **Office 365 Global administrator**

-Let's take a look at each of them in more detail:
+Let's take a look at each of them in more detail.

 ## Azure administrator

-When deploying SysKit Point to your Azure environment, we can distinguish two main user accounts in Azure Active Directory:
+When deploying SysKit Point to an Azure environment, we can distinguish two main user accounts in Azure Active Directory:
 * **User installing SysKit Point**
 * **Service account running SysKit Point Service**